Faith47: Notable public art

-This collaboration between Faith XLVII and Imraan Christian, 21.10.2015 is a series of three works, first exhibited at Everard Read gallery in Cape Town.
+This collaboration between Faith47 and Imraan Christian, 21.10.2015 is a series of three works, first exhibited at Everard Read gallery in Cape Town.
 The installation's starting point was an image taken by Imraan during the 2015 #feesmustfall student protests in Cape Town.
 The photograph documents the moment when peaceful protestors reacted violently as a response to sustained police brutality.